lilianricaud/patterning-complexity/english/patterns_for_group_alignement.md

-# patterns for group alignement
+# PATTERNS FOR GROUP ALIGNEMENT

 Focusing on patterns and combinations of patterns as micro units of meaning at various levels and scales seeks to build coherence among perspectives rather than cohesion.